AxOS-project/docs/src/content/docs/guides/custom-disk.md

 |-----------|--------|---------------|
 | /boot/efi | 250 MB |    FAT32 (or VFAT)      |
 | /         |  10 GB | Linux native (ext4 or btrfs are recommended)  |

+Optionally you can have a [swap partition](https://wiki.archlinux.org/title/Swap).
+For systems without hibernation and RAM under 2GB, use 2-3 times your RAM; for 2GB to 8GB of RAM, use RAM size; and for more than 8GB RAM, a swap size of 8GB or less, or even half RAM, is often sufficient, though memory-intensive tasks might require more.

 Here is an example for windows dual boot on a 500G drive: